-Where a company or trust makes use of the retirement exemption, the amounts may be paid to CGT concession stakeholder(s) who are employees or non employees.
+Where a company or trust makes use of the retirement exemption, the amounts may be paid to CGT concession stakeholders who are employees or non-employees.
 Such a payment made to a CGT concession stakeholder who is an employee is deemed to be in consequence of the termination of employment (for deemed dividend purposes).

-However it is not necessary for the person to actually terminate their employment if they choose the retirement exemption.
+However, it is not necessary for the person to actually terminate their employment if they choose the retirement exemption.
 There are no such implications for CGT concession stakeholders who are not employees.
-Also see 'Deemed dividends' on page 50.
+For more information see Deemed dividends on page 50.